≡ Menu

 How much life insurance does an average person need?

 Determining how much life insurance you need is a highly individualized decision.
-There is no one-size-fits-all answer, as the amount of coverage necessary will depend on your specific circumstances and financial goals.
+There is no one-size-fits-all answer; the necessary coverage depends on your circumstances and financial goals.

 When assessing your life insurance needs, consider the following factors: